This page provides information for patients on how to prepare for and what to expect when attending an appointment at Moorfields during the pandemic.

 Arranging patient transport

 The criteria for patient transport have temporarily changed and many more patients can now have patient transport to their place of treatment.
 Please ring DHL on 0333 240 4909, Mon-Fri, 8am-5pm to check if you are eligible and to arrange this transport.
-(Please check the websites of Ealing, Croydon, St George’s and Darent Valley hospitals for their transport arrangements).
+(Please check the websites of Ealing, Croydon and St George’s hospitals for their transport arrangements).

 Please give them as much notice as you can of your journey.
 When speaking to them, make sure you explain the difficulties you will have in travelling to Moorfields by any other means due to your condition, including maintaining social distancing and problems using multiple public transport journeys.
 If you need to be escorted because of your condition, please explain this to DHL, as eligibility criteria apply.
 Patient transport is sometimes shared, but it will always in line with national infection control guidance.